 Chat with Brad Faxon

 Welcome to SportsNation!
-On Thursday, PGA Tour pro Brad Faxon stops by to chat about this weekend's St. Jude Classic, next week's U.S. Open and the rest of the golf season, including the tournament Faxon co-hosts in June, the CVS Caremark Charity Classic.
+On Monday, PGA Tour pro Brad Faxon stops by to chat about the U.S. Open and the golf season, including the tournament Faxon co-hosts in June, the CVS Caremark Charity Classic.

 Brad is here!